-Independence House Emergency Domestic Violence Shelter Children’s Program provides a soothing and safe environment for children and young people to process the impact of violence at home and to take the time just to be kids.
+Independence House Emergency Domestic Violence Residence Children’s Program provides a soothing and safe environment for children and young people to process the impact of violence at home and to take the time just to be kids.

-Additional Children’s Program Activities
+Additional Children’s Program activities include:

 - Play time focused on healing